MicrosoftDocs/azure-databases-docs/articles/cosmos-db/secure-access-to-data.md

 #### Code sample to create permission

-The following code sample shows how to create a permission resource, read the resource token of the permission resource, and associate the permissions with the [user](#users) you just created.
+The following code sample shows how to create a permission resource, read the resource token of the permission resource, and associate the permissions with the [user](#users) you created.

 ```csharp
 // Create a permission on a container and specific partition key value